 Historically high home values

 If local demand isn’t enough to convince the Miami real estate investing community to start building a rental property portfolio, today’s interest rates should “move the needle.”
-According to Freddie Mac, the average commitment rate on a 30-year fixed-rate mortgage reached 3.45% in January.
-While rates are up slightly year to date, they still represent a great buying opportunity.
-For starters, lower borrowing costs will help justify today’s higher home values.
-Additionally, lower mortgage rates will help Miami real estate investors increase cash flow from properties placed in operation.
+According to Freddie Mac, the average commitment rate on a 30-year fixed-rate mortgage eclipsed 7.0% in the third quarter.
+While rates have more than doubled year to date, they still represent a great buying opportunity.
+For starters, borrowing costs will help justify today’s higher home values.
+Additionally, mortgage rates will help Miami real estate investors increase cash flow from properties placed in operation.
 At the very least, the less rental property owners are obligated to spend on their mortgages each month, the more they can pocket from rent checks.

 Investors are lucky to have several viable exit strategies at their disposal in the Miami real estate market.
 Still, none appear more attractive than building a proper rental property portfolio in the wake of the pandemic.
 Too many important market indicators are pointing towards becoming a buy-and-hold investor to ignore.